tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

 Every metric that is being declared needs to define the following fields:

-- `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus.
+- `name` - Name of the metric that will be reported.
-- `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus.
+- `description` - Description for the metric that will be reported.
 - `resourceType` - Defines what type of resource needs to be queried.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query